 I believe two of the most common types of forgery cases are signature fabrications and document alterations.
 Document examiners are trained to analyze signatures and handwriting during their primary training.
 I also receive training at professional conferences attended each year.
 To determine if the questioned writing is genuine or not, it is compared with known specimens of the purported writer.

-Common examinations include signatures on wills, contracts, mortgage documents and checks.
+Common document examinations include signatures on wills, contracts, mortgage documents and checks.
 You may have a different writing issue such as a threatening note, a sexually harassing message, diary entries, etc. In my private practice, I receive more will and estate related document cases than any other type.

 A variation of a common free-hand signature simulation, is a “cut and paste” fabrication.
 However, nothing is sacred in the world of cut and paste document deceptions.
 In addition to signatures, I have identified similar processes used for the transfer of notary signatures and seals as well as other official stamps.